scarandia/detvalles-gif-app/README.md

 A small React application built during **Fernando Herrera's React Course**.
 This project allows users to search and display GIFs using the [Giphy API](https://developers.giphy.com/).

+You can try out the app at: https://giphy-app-test.netlify.app/
 ---

 ## Features